 Abstract

 Across decades of co-circulation in humans, influenza A subtypes H1N1 and H3N2 have caused seasonal epidemics characterized by different age distributions of infection and mortality.
 H3N2 causes the majority of cases in high-risk elderly cohorts, and the majority of overall deaths, whereas H1N1 causes incidence shifted towards young and middle-aged adults, and fewer deaths.
 These contrasting age profiles may result from differences in childhood exposure to H1N1 and H3N2 or differences in evolutionary rate between subtypes.
-Here we analyze two detailed epidemiological data sets to test whether childhood immune imprinting shapes seasonal influenza epidemiology, and if so, whether it acts primarily via immune memory of a particular influenza subtype or via broader immune memory that protects across subtypes.
-We also test the impact of evolutionary differences between influenza subtypes on the age distributions of cases they cause.
-Likelihood-based model comparison showed that narrow, within-subtype imprinting is the strongest driver of seasonal influenza risk.
-The data did not support a strong effect of evolutionary rate, or of broadly protective imprinting.
+Here we analyze a large epidemiological surveillance dataset to test whether childhood immune imprinting shapes seasonal influenza epidemiology, and if so, whether it acts primarily via immune memory of a particular influenza subtype or via broader immune memory that protects across subtypes.
+We also test the impact of evolutionary differences between influenza subtypes on the age distributions of infection.
+Likelihood-based model comparison shows that narrow, within-subtype imprinting is the strongest driver of seasonal influenza risk.
+The data do not support a strong effect of evolutionary rate, or of broadly protective imprinting.
 Our findings emphasize that childhood exposures can imprint a lifelong immunological bias toward particular influenza subtypes, and that these cohort-specific biases shape epidemic age distributions.
-As a result, less “senior” antibody responses acquired later in life do not provide the same strength of protection as responses imprinted in childhood.
-Finally, we project that H1N1’s mortality burden (currently low) may increase in the coming decades, as cohorts that lack H1N1-specific imprinting eventually reach old age.
+As a result, newer, and less “senior” antibody responses acquired later in life do not provide the same strength of protection as responses imprinted in childhood.
+Finally, we project that the relatively low mortality burden of H1N1 may increase in the coming decades, as cohorts that lack H1N1-specific imprinting eventually reach old age.

 Introduction

 Childhood influenza exposures leave an immunological imprint, which has reverberating, lifelong impacts on immune memory.
-Foundational work on original antigenic sin (1) and antigenic seniority (2) showed, using serological data, that individuals maintain the highest antibody titers against influenza strains encountered in childhood.
+Foundational work on original antigenic sin (1) and antigenic seniority (2) showed that individuals maintain the highest antibody titers against influenza strains encountered in childhood.
 But how these serological patterns map to functional immune protection, and shape birth year-specific risk during outbreaks, remains an active area of inquiry.
-One open question is the breadth of cross-protection provided by immune memory imprinted in childhood, and the extent to which immune breadth depends on the antigenic familiarity of the challenge strain.
+One open question is the breadth of cross-protection provided by immune memory imprinted by influenza viruses encountered in childhood.

-Many epidemiological examples highlight benefits from imprinting protection; every modern influenza pandemic has spared certain birth cohorts, presumably due to cross-protective memory primed in childhood (3–9).
+Many epidemiological studies highlight benefits from imprinting protection; every modern influenza pandemic has spared certain birth cohorts, presumably due to cross-protective memory primed in childhood (3–9).
 Recently, we showed that childhood imprinting also protects against novel, emerging avian influenza viruses (8,10).
-Childhood imprinting may additionally shape birth year-specific risk from seasonal influenza (11–13), but it is unclear what breadth of imprinting protection acts dominantly in this context.
+Childhood imprinting may additionally shape birth year-specific risk from seasonal influenza (11–13), but the importance of broadly protective immunity remains unclear in this context.

 Recent studies have highlighted childhood imprinting’s ability to shape multiple layers of influenza immune memory, both broad and narrow.
-Until recently, narrow cross-protective immunity, which only protects against closely related variants of the same hemagglutinin (HA) subtype, has been considered the norm.
-Such narrow, within-subtype protection is primarily driven by memory of variable epitopes on the HA head.
-But protection may also be driven by memory of other antigens (e.g. neuraminidase, NA) (14–16), or by more broadly protective responses that target conserved epitopes, particularly on the HA stalk (10,17–19).
+Until recently, relatively narrow cross-protective immunity, which only protects against closely related antigenic variants of the same hemagglutinin (HA) subtype, has been considered the norm.
+Lymphocyte memory of variable epitopes on the HA head, (sites at which hemagglutinin antigens of different subtypes show limited homology), drive this narrow, within-subtype protection, which is the main mechanism of protection for the inactivated influenza vaccine.
+But protection may also be driven by memory of other influenza antigens (e.g. neuraminidase, NA) (14–16), or by immune response to conserved epitopes, particularly on the HA stalk (10,17–19).
 Antibodies that target conserved HA epitopes can provide broad protection across multiple HA subtypes in the same phylogenetic group (17,19,20), where HA group 1 contains hemagglutinin subtypes H1 and H2, while group 2 contains H3 (10,18,21).
-Only subtypes H1, H2 and H3 have circulated seasonally in humans since 1918.
+H1, H2 and H3 are the only HA subtypes that have circulated seasonally in humans since 1918.